mtulgac/mtulgac/README.md

 ### Hi there 👋, I'm Murat from Turkey
 I am currently working at **ISSD** as *Data Scientist*.

-Skills: Python, Machine Learning, Distributed Computing
+Skills: Python, Data Analytics, Machine Learning, Distributed Computing

 - 🔭 I’m currently working on algorithm questions on AlgoExpert for practice.